 Q: Why do so many women still die in pregnancy or childbirth?

-Five direct complications account for more than 70% of maternal deaths: haemorrhage (25%), infection (15%), unsafe abortion (13%), eclampsia (very high blood pressure leading to seizures – 12%), and obstructed labour (8%).
+Five direct complications account for most of maternal deaths: haemorrhage , infection, unsafe abortion, eclampsia (very high blood pressure leading to seizures –, and obstructed labour.
 While these are the main causes of maternal death, unavailable, inaccessible, unaffordable, or poor quality care is fundamentally responsible.
-They are detrimental to social development and wellbeing, as some one million children are left motherless each year.
-These children are 10 times more likely to die within two years of their mothers' death.
+Maternal deaths are detrimental to social development and wellbeing, as some one million children are left motherless each year.
+These children are more likely to die within 1-2 years of their mothers' death.